Rajpratik71/linux-manPages/perl5.26.1.md

            perltooc
            perltoot

        On Debian systems, you need to install the perl-doc package which contains the majority of the standard Perl documentation and the perldoc program.

        Extensive additional documentation for Perl modules is available, both those distributed with Perl and third-party modules which are packaged or locally installed.

        You should be able to view Perl's documentation with your man(1) program or perldoc(1).

-       Some documentation is not available as man pages, so if a cross- reference is not found by man, try it with perldoc.
+       Some documentation is not available as man pages, so if a cross-reference is not found by man, try it with perldoc.
 Perldoc can also take you directly to documentation for functions (with the -f switch).
 See "perldoc --help" (or "perldoc perldoc" or "man perldoc") for other helpful options perldoc has to offer.

        In general, if something strange has gone wrong with your program and you're not sure where you should look for help, try making your code comply with use strict and use warnings.
 These will often point out exactly where the trouble is.

 DESCRIPTION
        Perl officially stands for Practical Extraction and Report Language, except when it doesn't.

        Perl was originally a language optimized for scanning arbitrary text files, extracting information from those text files, and printing reports based on that information.
 It quickly became a good language for many system management tasks.
 Over the years, Perl has grown into a general-purpose programming language.
-It's widely used for everything from quick "one-liners" to full-scale application development.
+It's widely used for everything from quick "one-liners" to full- scale application development.

        The language is intended to be practical (easy to use, efficient, complete) rather than beautiful (tiny, elegant, minimal).
 It combines (in the author's opinion, anyway) some of the best features of sed, awk, and sh, making it familiar and easy to use for Unix users to whip up quick solutions to annoying problems.
-Its general-purpose programming facilities support procedural, functional, and object- oriented programming paradigms, making Perl a comfortable language for the long haul on major projects, whatever your bent.
+Its general-purpose programming facilities support procedural, functional, and object-oriented programming paradigms, making Perl a comfortable language for the long haul on major projects, whatever your bent.

        Perl's roots in text processing haven't been forgotten over the years.
 It still boasts some of the most powerful regular expressions to be found anywhere, and its support for Unicode text is world-class.
 It handles all kinds of structured text, too, through an extensive collection of extensions.
 Those libraries, collected in the CPAN, provide ready-made solutions to an astounding array of problems.
 When they haven't set the standard themselves, they steal from the best -- just like Perl itself.

 AVAILABILITY
        Perl is available for most operating systems, including virtually all Unix-like platforms.
 See "Supported Platforms" in perlport for a listing.

 ENVIRONMENT
        See perlrun.